Vejtarn/Hackintosh-Asus-X555LJ-Monterey/README.md

 - Webcam
 - Ethernet
 - iCloud
-- USBs - All USBs work fine in Big Sur and Monterey
+- USBs - All USBs work fine in Big Sur and Monterey (Added Ventura support 8.11.2022)
+- Added Сardreader support (Changing the USB mapping method 8.11.2022)

 # How did I do it.